JeanHaidar/TestConnectSP1/README.md

 # TestConnectSP1
-# Test to connect to SP
+# Test to connect to a Stored procedure